kalbir/personal-awesome-list/README.md

 - [The rands test](http://randsinrepose.com/archives/the-rands-test/) &mdash; test for health of your organisation, sort of strategy equivalent to [the Joel test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/)

+- [Building a first team mindset](http://www.attack-gecko.net/2018/06/25/building-a-first-team-mindset/) &mdash; how to get into the thought that your executive peers are your team and work with them rather than silo-ing.

 ## People

 - [Who I want to work for](https://medium.com/@keavy/who-i-want-to-work-for-b04ce972c202) &mdash; Great list of characteristics of someone you'd want to work for, by GitHub senior engineer @keavy.